 - Parmesan crisps: It’s okay to overfill your mushrooms, the bits of parmesan around the bottom of the mushrooms will make a delicious parmesan crisp!

-- Holiday side dish: With other favorite sides like honey garlic butternut squash, green bean casserole and mashed potatoes.
+- Holiday side dish: With other favorite sides like pan roasted butternut squash, green bean casserole and mashed potatoes.

 - Pizza night: Serve along with a slice of healthy almond flour crust pizza or include leftovers as a topping, yum!